isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

         `mvn -PautoInstallPackage clean install`

-    If you are on Windows, run the following command with Administrative privileges (Run command prompt or [bash shell as an administrator](https://khushwantsehgal.wordpress.com/2022/06/29/check-if-git-bash-is-running-in-administrator-mode/)).
+    If you are on Windows, run the above with Administrative privileges (Run command prompt or [bash shell as an administrator](https://khushwantsehgal.wordpress.com/2022/06/29/check-if-git-bash-is-running-in-administrator-mode/)).
 For the complete list of commands, see [Building and Installing](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#building-and-installing).

     <!-- *  To learn how to deploy code to AEM as a Cloud Service, see the video in [Deploying to AEM as a Cloud Service]https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/overview.html?lang=en#coding-against-the-right-aem-version) article : -->

-    <br>It deploys the blank template and other resources included in the project to your development environment.
+    It deploys the blank template and other resources included in the project to your development environment.

 1. To create a Headless Adaptive Form: